 We do not develop or recommend specific legislative proposals.
-However, our studies often evaluate policy goals and ways to meet them, offer comparative assessments of particular policy goals, and sometimes even provide explicit recommendations of policy strategies or mechanisms.
+However, we do evaluate policy goals and ways to meet them, offer comparative assessments of particular policy goals, and recommend policy strategies and mechanisms.

 I need to talk to an expert about a particular topic.
 What do I do?

 Please contact a member of our communications staff, as follows: